YusufKhalifa1/Scripts/README.md

-These are scripts i have written my self for artix linux
+These are scripts i have written my self for fedora